apache/openwhisk-package-deploy/README.md

 With the repository created, you can now deploy from it.

-- For the most simple manifests, with no associated services you can run the command with a gitUrl parameter and a manifestPath parameter which tells wskdeploy which language you want from your project.
+- For the simplest manifests, with no associated services you can run the command with a gitUrl parameter, and a manifestPath parameter which tells wskdeploy which language you want from your project.

   ```
   wsk action invoke /whisk.system/deploy/wskdeploy